AllStarLink/asl3-menu/php-samples/README.md

 # Sample Php Code
 This directory contains php examples of using the AMI UpdateConfig action (https://asterisk.phreaknet.org/#manageraction-UpdateConfig).
-These samples are strictly for education on how to use the AMI and are not for production.
+These samples are strictly for education and are not for production at this time.

-## addStatpost.php
+## ami.php
-This example adds the statpost setting to the chosen node.
-The node number, node ip address, colon seperated optional AMI port, AMI login and password must be set in the ini file.
-The node must exist.
-The AMI can add nodes with the NewCat action or renamed a node with the RenameCat action.
-Examples of those later.
+Usage is `ami.php node reload file cmd` where:
+- node is used to load the AMI hostname:port id and password
+- reload is yes or no to reload the module
+- file is an alias to the actual config filename: rpt=rpt.conf, susb=simpleusb.conf, etc
+- cmd is an alias for the actual command: add_statpost, add_node, etc

-The output is witten to test.conf.
+Currently the output is witten to /etc/asterisk/test.conf.
 Any changes can then be easially seen w/o trashing the original.
-In real life you'd set the dstfilename to the same as the srcfilename and likely reload.
+One line change to update the original.

-To test: edit the ini file then run this script with `php addStatpost.php`.
+To test: edit the settings.ini and run the script.

 ## Privilege Escalations
 `live_dangerously = yes` in asterisk.conf is necessary if using these AMI commands.